syncfusion-content/wpf-docs/wpf/DockingManager/Floating-Window.md

 ## Maximize/Minimize Support

-The float window provides Minimize or Maximize support for better usability.
-This support can be achieved through the property `UseNativeFloatWindow`

-* It helps a particular Float window to provide a maximized view.
-* It can minimize a Float window and can be restored when needed.

-### Enabling Maximization feature

-To enable the maximizing feature for the Float window, set `CanFloatMaximize` for the specific child and `UseNativeFloatWindow` as `True`.By default, its value is `False`.
+The float window provides Maximization support for better usability and it is only applicable for NativeFloatWindow.
+To enable the maximizing feature for the Float window, set `CanFloatMaximize` for the specific child as `True`.
+By default, its value is `False`.

 {% highlight xml %}
 <syncfusion:DockingManager UseNativeFloatWindow="True">